 After five years of operation, heater 1 of the FEBEX experiment at the Grimsel Test Site (GTS) was switched off in February 2002.
 Following cooling of the system during four months, the bentonite barrier was dismantled and the heater extracted.
 During dismantling many bentonite samples -in the form of cores or of complete blocks- were taken.
-Several determinations have been carried out in these samples with the aim of: (1) characterise the actual state of the bentonite and (2) determine the possible changes in its thermo-hydro-mechanical (THM) properties occurred during the experiment, due to the combined effect of temperature, water, joints and solutes.
+Several determinations have been carried out in these samples with the aim of: (1) characterise the actual state of the bentonite and (2) determine the possible changes in its thermo-hydro-mechanical (THM) properties occurred during the experiment, due to the combined effect of temperature, water content, joints and solutes.
 The results of the physical and THM characterisation performed at CIEMAT laboratories have been reported.

-It must be taken into account that the state of the barrier has been analysed after four months of cooling, during which temperature and relative humidity were modified with respect to the values previous to the switching off (Figure 3 to Figure 5).
 To evaluate the actual physical state of the barrier after dismantling, the water content and dry density of numerous samples were determined, as well as their suctions.
 Besides the pore size distribution of some samples has been determined by mercury intrusion porosimetry.
 The following conclusions can be drawn:

 - The distribution of water content and dry density in vertical sections presents an axial symmetry.
 The average values of water content and dry density in different vertical sections along the studied zone are similar.
-There are no major variations in overall water content between the sections around the heater and those out of it.
 The average degree of saturation for all the retrieved bentonite computed at CIEMAT laboratories is about 83 percent. - There is a good agreement between the results obtained at the GTS immediately after retrieval of the blocks (Daucausse & Lloret 2003) and the results obtained at CIEMAT laboratories several months afterwards.
 This proves that the packing and transport procedures of the blocks have been the appropriate to keep their conditions even several months after retrieval. - After being subjected for five years to repository conditions, the samples at the barrier have experienced an overall increase of volume, which implies a decrease of dry density from that of the compacted blocks, 1.70 g/cm3, to an average density of the barrier of 1.58 g/cm3.
-This is explained by the filling of all the construction gaps.
-However, the average value of dry density found is slightly lower than that given by AITEMIN upon construction of the barrier, 1.60 g/cm3 (ENRESA 2000, p.
-210).
-This could be a consequence of the slight decompression suffered by the barrier on dismantling and sampling. - The overall drop in dry density is linked to a redistribution of pore sizes and an increase of the average pore size, which are not related to the position of the samples in the barrier.
-There has been a particular increase of the percentage of large pores (> 6 μm diameter) and a relative decrease of the percentage of smaller pores.
-However, the higher percentage of porosity -as in the case of the untreated blocks- corresponds to the size of less than 0.006 μm. - The agreement between the gravimetric water contents measured (by oven drying) and the measurements of relative humidity recorded by the instrumentation installed in the bentonite blocks at Grimsel is good.
+There has been a particular increase of the percentage of big pores (> 6 μ m), which is not related to the positions of the samples in the barrier.
+However, the higher percentage of porosity -as in the case of the untreated blocks- corresponds to the size of less than 0.006 μ m. - The agreement between the gravimetric water contents measured (by oven drying) and the measurements of relative humidity recorded by the instrumentation installed in the bentonite blocks at Grimsel is good.
 On the other hand, the relative humidity of the blocks extracted has been measured in the laboratory with capacitive sensors.
-The comparison of the suctions thus measured agrees well with those recorded by sensors in Grimsel immediately before dismantling, what corroborates the inertia of the blocks to change their overall water content if they are well packed and the correct performance of the in situ sensors.
+The comparison of the suctions thus measured agrees well with that recorded by sensors in Grimsel immediately before dismantling, what corroborates the inertia of the blocks to change their overall water content if they are well packed and the correct performance of the in situ sensors.

 To fulfil the second objective, several thermal, hydraulic and mechanical properties of the retrieved bentonite were determined at the laboratory at room temperature.
 To evaluate the variation of hydro-mechanical properties of the bentonite after five years of TH treatment, the values obtained have been compared to those for the untreated FEBEX bentonite.
-Since the samples from Grimsel had different densities and water contents, it was necessary to have a complete database on the influence of these factors on the properties tested.
+Since the samples from Grimsel had different densities and water contents, it was necessary to have a complete database on the influence of these factors on the properties that are going to be tested.
 The results obtained can be summarised as follows: